You are currently browsing the category archive for the ‘Fast Times’ category.

-    It was the next morning after a big breakfast of three eggs on a bagel to make up for having dessert for dinner the night before.
+It was the next morning after a breakfast of three eggs on a bagel to make up for having dessert for dinner the night before.
 I didn’t plan on telling her about my flagrantly escapist trip to the islands.
-It was an open question how I’d pay off that credit card bill, and I knew it was ridiculous.
-I didn’t need to hear it from her.
+It was an open question how I’d pay off that credit card bill, and I didn’t need her to tell me how ridiculous it was.

 Roxana never cooked, so it was quite a gesture.
 “How’d she do?”

 Mom paused a moment too long.
-“Bless her heart…” she began, and I smirked.
+“Bless her heart…” she began.
 “It was really sweet.”

 “Yeah, it’s the thought that counts.”